trcolgrove/CookTogether/README.md

  6. User accounts/profiles

 **Technologies**
-*Bootstrap:* We will use Bootstrap for our front-end framework design *Client-side data persistence:* Store ingredient lists, *Server-side data persistence:*
+ * *Bootstrap:* We will use Bootstrap for our front-end framework design
+ * *Client-side data persistence:* Store ingredient lists,
+ * *Server-side data persistence:*
   1. We will store data about user’s dietary restrictions and food preferences to more accurately come up with good    suggestions.
   2. We will store information about a users friends, and connections.
-In a way, a social network for cooking      enthusiasts.
+In a way, a social network for cooking       e   enthusiasts.
   3. we will allow users to input their own recipes which we will store as part of our database.

- Send emails, SMSes, or push notifications: We will notify users about invitations to cook, or potential recipe  changes.
+* *Send emails, SMSes, or push notifications:* We will notify users about invitations to cook, or potential recipe       changes.
-*Data scraping:* The web-app will scrape cooking and recipe websites for potential recipes using the ingredients available.
+* *Data scraping:* The web-app will scrape cooking and recipe websites for potential recipes using the ingredients available.

 ##What data will your prototype be using and collecting
  1. Collecting ingredient list- types of food